redstone-finance/redstone-oracles-monorepo/packages/starknet-connector/cairo/contracts/README.md

   - [🙋‍Contact](#contact)
 <!-- TOC -->

-## 💡 How RedStone oracles work with Starknet
+## 💡 How RedStone work with Starknet

-_RedStone Oracles_ use an alternative design of providing oracle data to smart contracts.
+_RedStone_ use an alternative design of providing oracle data to smart contracts.
 Instead of constantly persisting data on the contract's storage (by data providers), the information is brought on-chain only when needed (by end users).
 Until that moment data remains in the decentralized cache layer, which is powered by RedStone light cache gateways and streamr data broadcasting protocol.
 Data is transferred to the contract by end users, who should attach signed data packages to their function invocations.
 The information integrity is verified on-chain through signature checking.

-To learn more about _RedStone Oracles_ design, go to the [RedStone docs](https://docs.redstone.finance/docs/introduction)
+To learn more about _RedStone_ design, go to the [RedStone docs](https://docs.redstone.finance/docs/introduction)

 ## 📄 Smart Contracts

 ### Price adapter

-- Sample oracle contract that consumes RedStone oracles data - [price_adapter.cairo](./price_adapter/src/price_adapter.cairo) written in cairo version 2.6.3.
+- Sample oracle contract that consumes RedStone data - [price_adapter.cairo](./price_adapter/src/price_adapter.cairo) written in cairo version 2.6.3.